FAQs

 follower - which am I?

-A: Typically, men are the leaders and women would are the
+A: Typically, men are the leaders and women are the followers.

-followers.
-However, we have many people pick the alternate role or
+However, we have many people pick the alternate role or even do

 Q: When I see videos of swing dancing, there are all sorts